-1) Please contact your prospective supervisor in the field of your interest in advance to fully confirm and mutually understand the research activities and research content that can be conducted in that laboratory.
-If you choose a second and third field of study, you must also obtain the permission from the faculty members who may be your advisors there as well.
+1) Please contact your prospective supervisor in the field of your interest in advance to let them know that you plan to apply by self-recommendation.
+Be sure to speak with the professor enough to fully confirm and mutually understand the research activities and research content that can be conducted in that laboratory.
+Obtain his/her approval before applying (see Application Form No. 6).

-2) Notify your prospective supervisor that you wish to apply through the first (or second) term of the entrance examination and obtain his/her approval before applying (see Application Form No. 6).

-3) There is a deadline for application.
-Please contact your prospective academic advisor(s) well in advance.
+2) There is a deadline for application.
+Please contact your academic advisor well in advance.